-Because of the up-and-down reality of refining, it would be a mistake to regulate or legislate based on the high points.
-A few quarters of earnings don't provide an accurate representation.
-Similarly, refiners don't base their growth plans and investments on momentary high returns.
-They take the long view and consider demand forecasts, workforce and operational costs and present and future policy environments when deciding how to allocate earnings.
+Because of the up-and-down reality of refinery earnings over time, it would be a mistake to regulate, legislate or tax based on the high points.
+Looking at a few quarters of good earnings in isolation doesn't provide an accurate representation of long-term trends, nor is it an accurate forecast of future industry earnings.
+This is why refiners don't base their growth plans and investments on momentary high returns.
+They take the long view and consider demand projections, workforce and operational costs, and present and future policy environments when deciding how to allocate earnings.

-That context is important for answering the question of what happens with refinery profits and whether using earnings to "buy back" stock is in fact an appropriate use of those funds.
+That context is important to answer the question of what happens with refinery profits and whether using earnings to "buy back" stock is, in fact, an appropriate use of those funds.
 Let's get into it.

 Publicly owned companies, like many U.S. refineries, have a fiduciary responsibility (which is a legal obligation) to act in the best interest of their shareholders, and that extends to how companies spend their earnings.
-Often, they do a combination of the following:
+Often, earnings are spent on a combination of the following: